rfdrake/awx-netbox-ee/README.md

 # To use

+Add a new "Execution Environment" to awx.
+Name it "awx-netbox-ee" and set the image to "ghcr.io/rfdrake/awx-netbox-ee", then set Pull to "Always pull" or "Only pull the image if not present"

+# Customizing and building your own image

 edit build_and_publish.sh to change the location of your docker registry and the credentials you use.

 If you are using ansible-builder directly installed from pip then you will want to do something like the following: